 American Express Platinum Card review

-American Express Platinum is best if you’re a frequent traveler who enjoys VIP status and luxury benefits, like access to the Global Lounge Collection, which is the only credit card airport lounge collection with more than 1,200 airport lounges around the world.
+American Express Platinum is good if you’re a frequent traveler who enjoys VIP status and luxury benefits, like access to the Global Lounge Collection, which is the only credit card airport lounge collection with more than 1,200 airport lounges around the world.

 American Express Platinum Card benefits